 Because of the rapid innovation that has occurred in the semiconductor industry over many decades, the need to boost growth saw a wave of consolidation hit the semiconductor industry in the past few years when multiple acquisitions took place.

 The idea behind the acquisition was to eliminate redundant functions to optimize operational inefficiencies.
 The more volume and revenue a company has, the more convincing it is as a leader across multiple connected technologies.
 In addition to this, companies also mentioned that merging would help them develop products for data center markets and for the ‘Internet of Things,’ a model that gives everyday objects internet connectivity and allows them to send and receive data.

 These multiple consolidations in the semiconductor industry will probably help make designs better and less expensive.
 Machine learning is starting to have an impact on the EDA tools business, cutting the cost of designs by allowing tools to suggest solutions to common problems that would take design teams weeks or even months to work through.

-So, is it time to declare that the new era for semiconductor consolidation has begun.
+So, is it time to declare that the new era of semiconductor consolidation has begun?
 More than ever companies are adopting the consolidation strategy to boost their sales in the semiconductor domain to drive high return on investment.
 We are certainly seeing a positive impact of this consolidation on our own EDA industry.